AdobeDocs/target-learn.en/help/activities/create-ab-tests.md

 ---
 # Create an A/B test

-Learn the key workflow for creating A/B activities in [!DNL Adobe Target].
-Create a basic A/B activity using the Visual Experience Composer (VEC).

-## What you will learn

 In this video, you learn how to:

 * Use the Adobe Target Visual Experience Composer (VEC) to create a basic A/B activity